-The off-season is the time to dial in your gear and make sure everything is ready for the hunting season.
+The off-season is the time to dial in critical hunting gear like boots and backpacks.
+Make sure everything is ready for the hunting season.
 Don’t procrastinate and cram your to-do list into the final weeks before the hunt.
 Start now, and use this time to properly prepare.

 Here are a few things to think about as you prepare for upcoming hunts: